30 Minutes of Prep, 2 Hours in the Oven: The Easiest Prime Rib Ever

 • While the roast rests (30–45 minutes), pour the pan drippings into a saucepan.

-• Add 1 tbsp beef base (such as Better Than Bouillon) and whisk.
+• Add 1 tablespoon beef base (such as Better Than Bouillon) and whisk.

-• Mix the slurry (2 tbsp cornstarch + 4 tbsp cold water), add to the pan, and bring to a boil.
+• Mix the slurry (2 tablespoon cornstarch + 4 tablespoon cold water), add to the pan, and bring to a boil.

 • Reduce heat and simmer until thickened into a smooth gravy.